Herbert Perez: Personal life

 Perez was born in New York City to a Polish mother and a Puerto Rican father.
 He attended Rutgers Law School.
 He did his undergraduate degree at William Paterson University and earned a master's degree in sport organization management from the International Olympic Committee's program at the University of Lyon, France.
 Perez became a city councilman and mayor for Foster City, California, where he is the owner of Gold Medal Martial Arts.
-He has earned his eighth degree black belt in taekwondo.
+He has earned his ninth degree black belt in taekwondo.
 He served as chairman for the World Taekwondo Federation Education Committee and Vice Chair of the World Taekwondo Federation Technical Committee along with Steven Capener.
 Together they created and implemented the multi-tiered scoring system in place today along with the video review protocol.

 Martial arts

 Perez won bronze medals at both the 1987 and 1991 World Taekwondo Championships, and won the 1987 World Cup Championships in Helsinki.
 He was involved in a scoring controversy as the head of the Taekwondo team at the 2008 Summer Olympics.

-He starred as himself (with the nickname "Olympus") on the 1995-1997 martial arts TV series WMAC Masters.
+He starred as himself (with the nickname "Olympus") on the martial arts TV series WMAC Masters from 1995 to 1997.

 Herb Perez became a prominent critic of electronic scoring in the 2016 Summer Olympics taekwondo competition.
 His career and criticism were highlighted in a feature story in the September 2016 issue of Tae Kwon Do Life Magazine called "Herb Perez: Modern Renaissance Man".